-Based on the definitions in the Consob Regulations, transactions with related parties of Intesa Sanpaolo (hereinafter "ISP Related Parties") are those carried out by the Parent Company or by another company of the Group with a party which:
+Based on the definitions in the Consob Regulations, transactions with related parties of Intesa Sanpaolo (hereinafter "ISP Related Parties") are those carried out by the Parent Company or by a Subsidiary with parties defined as such by the international accounting standards adopted in line with the procedure referred to in Article 6 of Regulation (EC) no. 1606/2002.